TrellixVulnTeam/swahilipython_SCMU/Doc/library/xml.dom.rst

 DOM applications typically start by parsing some XML into a DOM.
-How this is accomplished is not covered at all by DOM Level 1, and Level 2 provides only limited improvements: There is a :class:`DOMImplementation` object class which provides access to :class:`Document` creation methods, but no way to access an XML reader/parser/Document builder in an implementation-independent way.
+How this is accomplished is not covered at all by DOM Level 1, and Level 2 provides only limited improvements: There is a :class:`DOMImplementation` object kundi which provides access to :class:`Document` creation methods, but no way to access an XML reader/parser/Document builder in an implementation-independent way.
 There is also no well-defined way to access these methods without an existing